overturetool/overturetool.github.io/_netmeetings/Net-Meeting-88.md

 #### VDMPad

-Recently Tomohiro Oda has developed a python code to animate VDM specs using VDMPad as animation engine.
+Recently Tomohiro Oda has developed python code to animate VDM models using VDMPad as animation engine.
 For more information on the project see https://github.com/tomooda/pyVDMC

 ##  Release Planning